-Step 1 - Preparation
+Step 1 - Prepare

 Clean up any stains on the floor that could potentially seep into the insulation.
-Once you’ve done this, allow to dry and then use a shop vac to finish cleaning the floor.
+Once you’ve done this, allow it to dry and then use a shop vac to finish cleaning the floor.

-The joists will run across the garage, spaced 2 feet apart.
+The joists will run across the garage, spaced two feet apart.
 You’ll also need to buy polystyrene board insulation.
-This should be 2 inches thick and 2 feet wide.
+This should be two inches thick and two feet wide.

-Step 2 - Framing
+Step 2 - Frame

-Step 3 - Insulation
+Step 3 - Insulate

 Once you have all joists secure on the garage floor, it’s time to put in the insulation.
 The polystyrene board insulation won’t be long enough to stretch across the entire garage.

 To make sure you don’t step on the insulation as you move along, use boards over the joists for walking and kneeling.
 Continue with the insulation until you’ve covered all the gaps.

-Step 4 - Plywood
+Step 4 - Install Plywood

 Now that you’ve laid the insulation, you need to cover it.Use 1/3 inch plywood for this.
 Start in one corner of the garage and fit the edges snug against the walls.